iKarwan/YTKillerPlus/README.md

 ## Updating?
 * NOTE !!! when u want to update the iPA u need to use the method that used in the first time installed .
 * don't switch between install method as that breaks the license .

+## translation?
+* YTKillerPlus now fully support multi languages if u wish to add your languages pls download the (Localizable.strings) file and translate it completely and open a pull request to be add in future update .
+* NOTE!!! you have right to request a copy of YTKillerPlus after translation and add to credit .